Skip to content

 Setting up Anki

-I'm assuming you already imported a pre-made deck or prepared your mining deck.
-If you need a sample mining deck you can find one here: https://ankiweb.net/shared/info/151553357
+I'm assuming you've already imported a pre-made deck or prepared your mining deck.
+If you need a sample mining deck, you can find one here: https://ankiweb.net/shared/info/151553357

-Each Anki deck has an options group assigned to it.
-You can check the options group for each deck based on the nature of the information in it.
-For a recognition based Japanese deck I recommend changing the follow settings.
+Each Anki deck is assigned an options group.
+You can adjust the options group for each deck based on the nature of the information it contains.
+For a recognition-based Japanese deck, I recommend the following settings:

 Preferences

-Learn ahead limit: The learn ahead limit should be larger than your largest step.
-I simply set mine to 900 minutes .
+Learn ahead limit: The learn ahead limit should be greater than your longest step.
+I set mine to 900 minutes.
+This ensures that cards due within the next 15 hours will appear in your review session.

 Daily Limits / New Cards

-New cards/day: If you can do 20 new cards a day consistently that is a great number and will lead to good gains over a long time.
-Of course, you can do more but be careful about not getting overwhelmed by cards and remember that getting input is more important than using Anki all day.
+New cards/day: Consistently doing 20 new cards a day is a great target and will lead to significant progress over time.
+You can certainly do more, but be careful not to get overwhelmed.
+Remember that consistent input is more important than spending all day using Anki.

-Learning Steps: This affects the amount of steps (successful passes) a new card has to go through before it graduates.
-I prefer 3 steps for new cards: 1m 5m 1h
+Learning Steps: This determines the number of successful passes required for a new card to graduate.
+I prefer three steps for new cards: 1m 5m 1h.

-That way you will have to pass new cards three times before they move on to the next day.
-They get a 5 minute interval after you pass them once, and a 60-minute interval if you pass them again and at the end of the review sessions you pass them a final time.
-If you fail a card it gets a 1-minute interval.
-Of course, you can set fewer steps if that is your preference.
-Note that 60 minutes doesn't mean you have to wait that amount of time.
-If you set up your learn ahead limit correctly, the cards merely appear at the end of the session.
+This means you'll have to pass new cards three times before they move on to the next day.
+After the first pass, the card reappears after 5 minutes, and after the second pass, it reappears after 60 minutes.
+If you fail a card, it gets a 1-minute interval.
+You can adjust the number of steps to your preference.
+Note that 60 minutes doesn't require you to wait that long; if your learn-ahead limit is set correctly, the cards will simply reappear at the end of the session.

 Lapses

-Steps (in minutes): Same as the setting for new cards except for lapsed cards (cards that you failed).
-I prefer fewer steps for those as they are less effort than new cards (you are merely reminding yourself of something you already knew), but I still have put in a 1-hour step, so they end up for a final review at the end of my session so the setting would be 2m 1h.
+Steps (in minutes): Similar to the setting for new cards, but for lapsed cards (cards you failed).
+I prefer fewer steps for lapsed cards, as they require less effort (you're simply reminding yourself of something you already knew).
+However, I still include a 1-hour step so they reappear for a final review at the end of my session.
+A suitable setting would be 2m 1h.

 Display order

 New/review order: Select before reviews.
-Selecting another setting won't make or break anything, but I prefer this one as it means the 5 minute step on new cards will make it come up again during the main reviews.
-This causes a small repetition effect which I think is useful.
+While other settings won't significantly impact your learning, I prefer this one because the 5-minute step on new cards will cause them to reappear during the main reviews, creating a small repetition effect that I find useful.

 Advanced & FSRS

 Anki algorithm update (10-2024): A new SRS algorithm has been integrated into Anki, which is an objective improvement to the previous one.
-It also solves the 'ease' problem of the previous algorithm.
-You should therefore enable it.
+It also addresses the 'ease' problem of the previous algorithm.
+Therefore, you should enable it.

-Desired retention: I recommend a solid target retention of 0.90.
+Desired retention: I recommend a target retention of 0.90.

 The 'ease' problem